612-306-9558

 Island Lake on the Grand Mesa taken near the boat launch and campgrounds

-My point is, if you are searching for a new place to live, keep reading about Grand Junction, Fruita, Palisade and Mesa County here on the western slope of Colorado.
-Consider moving to Colorado.
+My point is, if you are searching for a new place to live, keep reading about Grand Junction, Fruita, Palisade and Mesa County here on the Western Slope of Colorado.
+It may be time you consider moving to Colorado.

 If you want a mild climate and all four seasons, move to Grand Junction.
-If you want to downhill ski in the morning and golf in the afternoon, move to Grand Junction.
-If you want to sell your snow shovel and snow blower and be done with icy conditions, move to Grand Junction.
-If you want to experience around 300 days of sunshine per year, move to Grand Junction.
-If you want to live in a place that offers outdoor activities and recreation year round, you guessed it, move to Grand Junction!
+Want to downhill ski in the morning and golf in the afternoon, move to Grand Junction.
+Do you have dreams of selling your snow shovel and snow blower and want to be done with icy conditions, move to Grand Junction.
+If you want to experience nearly 300 days of sunshine per year, move to Grand Junction.
+Are you looking to live in a place that offers outdoor activities and recreation year round, you guessed it, move to Grand Junction!
 And that goes for Fruita and Palisade too!

 Learn more about my experience and how I serve my clients.
 If you are 50+ you might also like my post called Retire in Grand Junction: Your grandkids and kids will thank you, and my post about not waiting, semi-retire in Grand Junction.
 We will welcome you with open arms.